zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 At its core, Flutter follows a declarative approach, where the user interface is described using a tree of immutable Widgets.
 Each Widget represents a specific UI element, such as a button, text, image, or even a complex layout.
 Widgets can be combined and nested within each other to create more complex user interfaces.

 Let's make a small example of a Widget tree.
-The follwing example draws a red container with the text "Hello" in it.
+The following example draws a red container with the text "Hello" in it.

 ```dart
 class MyWidget extends StatelessWidget {